MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 An Azure resource group is a logical group in which Azure resources are deployed and managed.

 Create a resource group called *java-liberty-project* using the [az group create](/cli/azure/group#az-group-create) command in the *eastus* location.
-This resource group will be used later for creating the Azure Container Registry (ACR) instance and the AKS cluster.
+This resource group is used later for creating the Azure Container Registry (ACR) instance and the AKS cluster.

 ### [Bash](#tab/in-bash)